suyu-emu/.github/profile/readme.md

 # Suyu Emulator

-This repository is a mirror of the [**suyu-emu**](https://gitlab.com/suyu-emu) organization.
+This repository is a mirror of the [**suyu**](https://git.suyu.dev/suyu) organization.

 > [!NOTE]
-> This repository is not related to, in any way, shape, or form, to the suyu developers and suyu-emu organization members.
+> This repository is not related to, in any way, shape, or form, to the suyu developers and suyu organization members.